 Sec.
 1: In accordance with the goals defined in Article II, the Pacific Arts Association may through the good services of its members prepare or help to prepare manuscripts and other material for publication in print or in electronic media.
 Its main medium of publication is Pacific Arts, the Journal of the Pacific Arts Association.

 Sec.
 2: The Editor of the journal shall be appointed by the Executive Committee upon review of a proposal presented to it for stewardship of the journal.
 The Editor is responsible for editing Pacific Arts, the Journal of the Pacific Arts Association, at the pace defined by a contract between the Association and an external publisher.
-The editor chairs the Editorial Board, she or he proceeds according to professional standards in implementing the Association's guidelines for publications (if any), organizes all editorial work, establishes and submits a three-year financial plan that includes a detailed annual budget to the Executive Committee for approval, supervises the work of any assistant editors and/or editorial aides, and liaises with the Publisher(s) on the basis of a contract negotiated and signed by the President of the Association.
+The editor chairs the Editorial Board, she or he proceeds according to professional standards in implementing the Association’s guidelines for publications (if any), organises all editorial work, establishes and submits a three-year financial plan that includes a detailed annual budget to the Executive Committee for approval, supervises the work of any assistant editors and/or editorial aides, and liaises with the Publisher(s) on the basis of a contract negotiated and signed by the President of the Association.
 At the completion of an issue of the Journal and at the end of the financial year, s/he is to report to the President and the Treasurer about the actual financial status for all work carried out under his or her responsibility.
 The Editor is consulted for establishing or amending any contract for publishing.

 Sec.
 3: For communication with the members of the Association, the Executive Committee will appoint the Editor of the Pacific Arts Association Newsletter, who is assigned the duty of publishing the Newsletter at least twice a year.